 Citizen science for agrobiodiversity research (EOIO 2): NATURE+ researchers worked with farmers to collect data on the growth and yield of several neglected and underutilized crop species (NUS).
 The field data complemented genetic analysis of the crop varieties to understand the drivers of the crops' traits, including resilience to climate change and benefits to nature-positive agriculture.
 A digital app (ClimMob) was used for this purpose.

-Biodiversity Monitoring Frameworks (EOIO 3): A transdisciplinary approach to tracking biodiversity improvements in agroecosystems, widely used by national research institutions (NARES).
+Biodiversity monitoring frameworks (EOIO 3): A transdisciplinary approach to tracking biodiversity improvements in agroecosystems, widely used by national research institutions (NARES).

-True Cost Accounting for Policymaking (EOIO 4): NATURE+ researchers collected detailed data on the true economic and social costs of food in Vietnam and Kenya.
+True cost accounting for policymaking (EOIO 4): NATURE+ researchers collected detailed data on the true economic and social costs of food in Viet Nam and Kenya.
 By putting a price tag on the externalities – which are generally negative impacts on society and the environment – the information is expected to lead to policy proposals to guide key actions required to mitigate the harm food production causes to people and nature.

-Investment Partnerships (EOIO 5): Strengthening the engagement of private sector actors in financing nature-positive innovations, leading to increased financial commitments to sustainable agricultural models.
-The World Bank grant aimed at identifying impact on biodiversity from agriculture and the finding will potentially drive investment towards more nature positive solutions.
+Investment partnerships (EOIO 5): Strengthening the engagement of private sector actors in financing nature-positive innovations, leading to increased financial commitments to sustainable agricultural models.
+The World Bank grant aimed at identifying impact on biodiversity from agriculture and the finding will potentially drive investment toward more nature positive solutions.

-Soil research: the Initiative supported soil health improvements through integrated watershed management and landscape restoration approaches, particularly in India and Vietnam, addressing degradation and enhancing ecosystem resilience.
+Soil research: the Initiative supported soil health improvements through integrated watershed management and landscape restoration approaches, particularly in India and Viet Nam, addressing degradation and enhancing ecosystem resilience.

 Value chains: Nature+ worked with local communities to identify opportunities for scaling nature-positive products, particularly neglected and underutilized species (NUS), and informed market-based strategies for biodiversity-friendly agriculture.